 The east relates to our throat chakra.
 This direction focuses on communication, visions and we can use prayer, singing, chanting and sound for healing or ceremonial modalities.

-When the mental body is in balance: clear vision, problem solving, innovative, organized, responsible, confident, initiative, ability to bring ideas into reality, ability to solve emotional, mental and physical issues in a kind and supportive way.
+When the mental body is in balance: clear vision, decisive, discerning, problem solving, decision making, innovative, organized, great time management, responsible, sense of integrity, holding oneself to higher ethics and values, confident, initiative, ability to bring ideas into reality, ability to solve emotional, mental and physical issues in a kind and supportive way

-When it is not in balance: procrastination, messy, confusion, brain fog, ideas lost quickly, lethargy, lack of purpose, neuroses, doubt, no self-confidence, lack of integrity and ethics, gossiping, lack of self-esteem, insecure, low self-worth, ego-centric, selfish, narcissistic, sociopathic, selfish, little to no empathy, no accountability how our actions affect others, little to no compassion, disregard for others, over-driven, over-ambitious, stingy.
+When it is not in balance: procrastination, drama, messiness, confusion, brain fog, ideas lost quickly, lethargy, lack of purpose, neuroses, doubt, no self-confidence, lack of integrity and ethics, gossiping, lack of self-esteem, insecure, low self-worth, ego-centric, selfish, narcissistic, sociopathic, little to no empathy, too much subjectivity, reactive, judging, conflicting, critical, no accountability how our actions affect others, little to no compassion, no self-awareness, no self-accountability, irresponsible, indecisive, stagnant, over-whelmed mentally, anxious, depressed, restless, fear of failure, disregard for others, over-driven, over-ambitious, stingy

 The South – Emotional Body – Water